 Tech giants previously unwilling to act on misinformation have sprung into action, banning fake news and giving the WHO free ads.
 There’s much more to be done, of course, while we must also be wary of corporations controlling what we can say.
-But it shows that where there is a will, there is a way.
+But it shows that where there’s a will, there’s a way.

-Much more is possible, too.
+Much more is possible too.
 We may see anti-science movements recede or fracture.
-In Italy, Beppe Grillo, the anti-vaxx founder of the Five Star Movement (M5S) party, has already publicly backed the quest for a coronavirus vaccine.
+In Italy, Beppe Grillo, the anti-vax founder of the Five Star Movement (M5S) party, has already publicly backed the quest for a coronavirus vaccine.
 Some anti-abortion activists have also warned about democracies becoming police states with our civil liberties restricted.

 Voters may demand more resources for public health systems.
 Facts might matter again.
-There is huge potential for this crisis to produce sea-changes in our commitments to equality and universal human rights, too.
+There is huge potential for this crisis to produce a sea change in our commitments to equality and universal human rights too.
 If nothing else, this crisis shows how essential it is to protect and care for others.

 How this crisis reshapes our world is not a foregone conclusion.
 It depends on us.
 But we can’t let those who want to shut down and disempower us gain the upper hand.
 Who seizes this moment will write the future.

-Watch the full online discussion hosted by the openDemocracy team on Thursday 2 April 2020 about some of the biggest threats and opportunities of our time, affecting rights and democracies around the world – and what we can do now to start building a more just and equal future for all of us.
+Watch the full online discussion hosted by the openDemocracy team on Thursday 2 April 2020 about some of the biggest threats and opportunities of our time, affecting rights and democracies around the world – and what we can do now to start building a more just and equal future for us all.